AzureAmber/Recommender-Systems/README.md

 `Reviews` dataset along with the cosine similarity metric.

-Note the reason for using cosine similarity is that we want to find if users are similar or different, not how much they are similar or different (euclidean distance).
+Note the reason for using cosine similarity is that we want to find if users are similar or different, not how much they are similar or different (i.e. euclidean distance).

 ```py
 # aggregate data for each unique user